Gulvan0/RequestBotV2.2/README.md

 3. `yt_link`

-    A link to the YouTube video showcasing the level.
+    A link to the YouTube video showcasing the level (optional).
 Just like in the request creation modal.

 4. `creator_mention`